spencerwoody/covid19-data-comparsion/README.md

-Note the big spike in daily deaths for the JHU data for New York State for April 16-17, which I believe is due to New York City revising their COVID-19 death numbers around April 14 (see [New York Times article]).
+Note the big spike in daily deaths for the JHU data for New York State for April 16-17, which I believe is due to New York City revising their COVID-19 death numbers around April 14 to reflect suspected / probable deaths (see [New York Times article]), whereas the NYT appears to have strictly confirmed deaths.

 ## Contents